Lu Xun: Education

 Lu Xun half-heartedly participated in the first, district-level civil service examination in 1898, but then abandoned pursuing a traditional Confucian education or career.
-He intended to study at a prestigious school, the "Seeking Affirmation Academy", in Hangzhou, but was forced by his family's poverty to instead study at the "Jiangnan Naval Academy", a tuition-free military school in Nanjing.
+He intended to study at a prestigious school, the Qiushi Academy (or Seeking Affirmation Academy) in Hangzhou, but was forced by his family's poverty to instead study at the Jiangnan Naval Academy, a tuition-free military school in Nanjing.

-As a consequence of Lu's decision to attend a military school specializing in Western education, his mother wept, he was instructed to change his name to avoid disgracing his family, and some of his relatives began to look down on him.
-Lu attended the Jiangnan Naval Academy for half a year, and left after it became clear that he would be assigned to work in an engine room, below deck, which he considered degrading.
+As a consequence of Lu Xun's decision to attend a military school specializing in Western education, his mother wept, he was instructed to change his name to avoid disgracing his family, and some of his relatives began to look down on him.
+Lu Xun attended the Jiangnan Naval Academy for half a year, and left after it became clear that he would be assigned to work in an engine room, below deck, which he considered degrading.
 He later wrote that he was dissatisfied with the quality of teaching at the academy.

 After leaving the school, Lu Xun sat for the lowest level of the civil service exams, and finished 137th of 500.
 He intended to sit for the next-highest level, but became upset when one of his younger brothers died, and abandoned his plans.

-Lu Xun transferred to another government-funded school, the "School of Mines and Railways", and graduated from that school in 1902.
-The school was Lu's first exposure to foreign literature, philosophy, history, and science, and he studied English and German intensively.
+Lu Xun transferred to the School of Mines and Railways affiliated to the Jiangnan Naval Academy in 1899, and graduated in 1902.
+The school exposed Lu Xun to foreign literature, philosophy, history, and science, and he studied English and German intensively.
 Some of the influential authors that he read during that period include T. H. Huxley, John Stuart Mill, Yan Fu, and Liang Qichao.
 His later social philosophy may have been influenced by several novels about social conflict that he read during the period, including Ivanhoe and Uncle Tom's Cabin.

 Lu Xun did well at the school with relatively little effort, and occasionally experienced racism directed at him from resident Manchu bannermen.
 The racism he experienced may have influenced his later sense of Han Chinese nationalism.
-After graduating Lu Xun planned to become a foreign doctor.
+After graduating Lu Xun planned to become a doctor.